There are some major changes occurring for OSHA during 2014, such as fewer workplace safety inspections.

 OSHA may have changed their inspection policy for 2014, but it doesn’t mean that small work sites will stay off the radar.
 Employers should operate as safely as possible whether or not OSHA shows up.
 At construction sites, accidents and injuries can occur any moment so don’t put your business, and even more importantly, your employees at risk by not following proper workplace safety plans and procedures.

-Always remember, spending your time and effort in devising and implementing safety training for employees will always be beneficial as Safety Pays but Ignorance to Safety Costs!
+Always remember, spending your time and effort in devising and implementing safety training for employees will always be beneficial as Safety Pays but Ignorance of Safety Costs!
+Make sure you and your employees have the latest OSHA training to keep your workplace safe and compliant.